 Expect this option to be big on the dark notes, but without the overpowering bitterness.
 Also, this Dek blend has a great aroma that will put you and your guests in the mood for a strong cup.
 For all of these reasons, this is our pick as best decaf Italian coffee beans.

 One of the greatest joys of a coffee-lover is to dive deep into some particular type of coffee culture.
-With this guide, you’ll be able to explore the wide range of Italian roasts – and if you’re feeling especially coffee-conscious, compare to beans from all across the world.
+With this guide, you’ll be able to explore the wide range of Italian roasts and beans – and if you’re feeling especially coffee-conscious, compare to beans from all across the world.

 As we briefly mentioned above, Italian roasts are almost always roasted on the dark side and filled with complex flavors that lean towards the bitter side of the spectrum.
 This is, of course, because of the long history of Italians and espresso.
-It’s worth keeping this mind when you’re exploring these coffees!
+It’s worth keeping this in mind when you’re exploring these coffees!

 What’s the best brewing method?